rsn-lab/rsn-lab.github.io/index.md

 In our lab, we study fundamental problems that arise in RSN tasks and build RSN systems for representative applications.

 For example, visibility plays an important role in robotic systems.
-We study mathematical properties of visibility using both [classical methods](https://ieeexplore.ieee.org/document/1273987) and [modern learning based approaches](https://rahulmoorthy19.github.io/VisDiff/).
+We study mathematical properties of visibility using both [classical methods](https://ieeexplore.ieee.org/document/1273987) and [learning-based approaches](https://rahulmoorthy19.github.io/VisDiff/).
 In the past, we solved a number of classical [visibiliy based pursuit-evasion games](https://conservancy.umn.edu/items/90b2aed5-3861-4a51-9768-4089a8083a9b).
 We are now investigating [learning based belief state representations](https://sites.google.com/umn.edu/pebs) and [reinforcement learning based methods](https://gonultasbu.github.io/pursuit-evasion/) for pursuit-evasion.

-In addition to these fundamental results, we deployed field-grade robotic systems for environmental monitoring, agriculture and home automation applications.
+In addition to these fundamental results, we deployed field-grade (sometimes even commercial-grade) robotic systems for environmental monitoring, agriculture and home automation applications.
 Below, you can find a sampling of these projects.